| Stereoscopic Method For Highlighting The Variation Of Colors|

 2 • Load the bitmap.us website that contains the Stereoscopic Method For Highlighting The Variation Of Colors algorithm.

-4 • Choose a target color from our spectrum of known colors, Or ...
+4 • Choose a known color from our spectrum of known colors that closely resembles your unknown color, Or ...

 Find a color from the color charts given or use our color table.